lionheart/pwnedpasswords/README.rst

     2 <https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2>`__.
     The entire data set is `both downloadable and searchable online via the Pwned Passwords page <https://haveibeenpwned.com/Passwords>`__.

-``pwnedpasswords`` is a small Python wrapper and command line utility that exposes the functionality of the Pwned Passwords API.

 Installation
 ------------